kristijanhusak/laravel-form-builder/_posts/2015-06-03-fieldbasics.md

         'attr' => ['class' => 'help-block']
     ],
-    'default_value' => null, // Fallback value if none provided by value property or model 'label' => $this->name,  // Field name used 'label_show' => true,
+    'default_value' => null, // Fallback value if none provided by value property or model 'value_property' => null, // Only use this if you want to take the default value from another property in the model 'label' => $this->name,  // Field name used 'label_show' => true,
     'label_attr' => ['class' => 'control-label', 'for' => $this->name],